Psalms91-50-23/backend-only/README.md

 eg
 http://localhost:3000/api/v1/todos/3  will get you the todo with id 3

+eg
+{
+    "id": 3,
+    "from": "anonymous",
+    "to": "mom",
+    "task": "remember to buy me boots for rugby", "hint": "complainer",
+    "completed": false
+  }

 http://localhost:3000/api/v1/todos/anynumber  delete route will delete a specific todo

 eg
 http://localhost:3000/api/v1/todos/3   will delete todo with id 3

+will return

+Task id number 3  has been deleted

 http://localhost:3000/api/v1/todos  post route